 In California a law designed to protect the earnings of child actors, known as the Coogan Law was enacted in 1939.
 The law was named for child actor Jackie Coogan, who filed suit against his parents to recover the $4 million fortune he had made as a popular child actor.
 However, the law was ineffective and the Screen Actors Guild lobbied to have it amended.
 California’s new Coogan Law (SB 1162), became effective on January 1, 2000 and it ensures that every time young performers work under an entertainment contract, 15% of the gross earnings will be set aside for them until they reach legal majority.
 The bill also makes it clear that the earnings of a minor are the legal property of the minor and not his parents.

-The provisions of A2716 of the IPA and Article 1611 of the NCA are to some extent based upon the legislative provisions in the Province of British Columbia, in that they are both designed to ensure that 25% of all Minor’s lifetime earnings over $5,000 will be available to the child when they reach the age of majority.
+The provisions of A2716 of the IPA and Article 1611 of the NCA are to some extent based upon the legislative provisions in the Provinces of Ontario and British Columbia, in that they are both designed to ensure that 25% of all Minor’s lifetime earnings over $5,000 will be available to the child when they reach the age of majority.